Writing Techincal Documentation and User Manuals

 Organization

-The fact of the matter is that people don't like to read documentation, they want to try things out for themselves first and only when the situation crashes'n'burns will they make the effort.
+Reading help is a last resort.
+Users want to try things out for themselves first and only when the situation crashes'n'burns will they make the effort.

 Supply a Table of Contents, supply an Index, use footnotes for clarifications and external sources, and by all means Cross-Reference between sections and other manuals.
+Documentation delivered with a product should be treated holistically and not as a treasure hunt.

 If you can avoid making the user flip to other sections to find a required piece of information, do so, even if at the expense of redundancy.
 To get more related information is okay, but not mandatory information.
 Express dependencies if there are any.